menu close open event RSVP required ticketed event

 It is not unusual for fully furred fox kits or the young of other species of mammals to play outside their den.
 The parent(s) are probably either hunting for food or resting inside the burrow.
 Sometimes, especially in hot weather and when their babies are juveniles, one or both of the parents will leave their young for a couple hours to rest somewhere else.
 They do this because it is too hot and/or crowded in the den.
 However, if a baby animal has been crying for some time, or it looks weak, sick, or has flies on it, it might be orphaned.
 Please call your local licensed wildlife rehabilitator for advice.

-“A Raccoon nested in my home’s fireplace chimney.
+“A raccoon nested in my home’s fireplace chimney.
 Tonight, the babies have been crying for over an hour.
 Could that mean they’re orphaned?”

 Raccoons are nocturnal animals.
 Since you are hearing the babies cry at night (but didn't hear them during the day), their mom has probably left them to go out foraging for food.
 Crying that goes on for a few hours, especially if it happens during the day when the mother Raccoon should be “home” with her young, can be an indicator that something is wrong.
 But before concluding that the babies are orphaned and removing them from the nest, please talk with a licensed wildlife rehabilitator in your area that is experienced with Raccoons.
 CLICK HERE to learn more.